 — For many years, adventurous visitors could view the Peony Garden from above (!) on a raised walkway.
 To the relief of most parents, access to that wall has been closed for decades due to disrepair.

-— Closest parking to the Peony Garden is located off Old Timber Road, in the Visitor’s Center Parking Lot.
-The Visitor’s Center is unstaffed and currently undergoing renovation; when open, it is a self-guided resource with maps, displays, and restrooms.
-There is no admission charge to Allerton, although donations are encouraged.
+— Closest parking to the Peony Garden is located off Old Timber Road, in the parking lot of the McCraw Family Visitors Center, which officially opened to the public in March 2023 after a year-long renovation.
+The Visitor Center is now open daily, 9 a.m.-5 p.m., and is an unstaffed, self-guided resource with maps, displays, and restrooms.

 — The Greenhouse Café at Allerton is located in the Allerton Greenhouse at 515 Old Timber Road and is operated by Blue Dragonfly Catering.
 It offers classic café refreshments, homemade baked goods, fresh and fun sandwiches, and unique salads.
 For hours and menu, click here.
 Closed on Mondays.

-— Thanks to more than 400 donors, an accessible path has now been installed, making it easier for all to navigate the Peony Garden.
+— Thanks to ongoing accessibility efforts at Allerton, the Peony Garden now boasts an accessible path, making it easier for all to navigate the Peony Garden.

 — Adjacent to the Peony Garden, the Bulb Garden offers a similar abundance of blooms per step, if that’s your thing.
 Renewal of this area began in 2016 and the garden is maintained in memory of U of I professor Mark E. Roszkowski.
 Its design uses principles of landscape architecture from Robert Allerton’s time, and uses both bulbs and annual plants to ensure continuous blooming throughout the season.
 So even if you miss the blooming window of the Peony Garden, there will still be plenty of floral beauty at Allerton for you to enjoy.